Jim Keeble

 Jim Keeble is a novelist, travel-writer and screenwriter from Cambridge, England.
 He now lives in London with his wife.

+Biography

+Keeble is an Oxford graduate.
 For his travel-writing, Keeble won the 1995 "Travel Writer of the Year" award at the Travelex Awards, and his book Independence Day – A voyage around America with a broken heart was one of the New York Times' top six travel books of the year 2000.
+With Dudi Appleton, Keeble began writing screenplays.
+The first which was filmed was A Sort Of Homecoming (1994) which was a short based and filmed in Strangford Lough in County Down.
+This was followed by The Most Fertile Man in Ireland (set in County Donegal in west Ulster), in 1999.

+In television, Keeble continued the collaboration and wrote for series such as Inspector George Gently, Silent Witness and co-created the crime drama Wild Bill.
+Appleton and Keeble adapted Robert van Gulik's 'Judge Dee' novels for a new Chinese-British television series.
+In 2024, Youku released the series, Judge Dee's Mystery.

 As literary influences, Keeble states Anne Tyler, Michael Ondaatje, John Irving, Nick Hornby and Charles M. Schulz.